For believers, a trip to the mountains can be an opportunity to view the artistry of a maker who lovingly crafted a world of beauty and wonder.

 7. Attend the Great Smoky Easter Arts & Crafts Show

-We don’t want to paint with too broad a brush.
-But it’s fairly safe to say religion runs deep for the people of the mountains.
+We don’t want to paint with too broad a brush, but it’s fairly safe to say religion runs deep for the people of the mountains.
 So, too, does artistry.

 The Easter edition of the Great Smoky Arts & Crafts Show – an annual event – is a chance to indulge in a bit of both.